 One of the biggest concerns about traveling light is wearing a similar-looking outfit every day.
 After all, you don’t want to wear the same clothes for all your vacation photos.

-When packing clothes, looking for neutral colors that can go with anything.
-Blacks, greys, and whites are fantastic because they match with anything.
+When packing clothes, look for neutral colors that can go with anything.
+Blacks, greys, and whites are fantastic because they match anything.